 Shibumi – When you drink Matcha, you taste creamy, a little sweet, bitter, and Shibumi.
 Shibumi is an astringency, coming from catechin in green tea.
 While Shibumi itself is not delicious, it makes the taste of the drink unique.

-These taste enhancers are the secret harmonizers of tastes in Japanese cuisine.
-Japanese cuisines also stimulate your taste senses in many ways to feel and taste nature through foods.
+Those taste enhancers are the secret harmonizers of tastes in Japanese cuisine.
+The cuisine also aims to evoke a sensory experience of nature through food consumption.